kachayev/muse/README.md

 #{0 1 3 2}
 ```

+A few notes on `BatchedSource` protocol as it might be kinda tricky from the first glance:

+ - `fetch-multi` excepts first node as a first argument (usually, `this`) and all others as a second argument (usually, `others`)
+ - you have an option to return either map id -> resource (make sure it's the same id you would return from `resource-id`) or a seq of resources preserving the order of identifiers given your as an argument (AST runner would double check that the size of your output is actually equal to the size of input params)

 ## Manifold

-`core.async` is a decent abstraction for working with async code, but it's not flexible enough to cover all the cases. `muse` provides a separate namespace `muse.deferred` that gives you ability to define resources in terms of `manifold.deferred`.
+`core.async` is a decent abstraction for working with async code, but it's not flexible enough to cover all cases. `muse` provides a separate namespace `muse.deferred` that gives you ability to define resources in terms of `manifold.deferred`.
 Just use import aliasing and you code will look the same.
 See the following:

 ```clojure
 (require '[muse.deferred :as muse])